Project-READ-Literacy-Network/prln-website/content/tools-and-resources/practitioner-training-and-development/gsl-family-literacy/register.md

 These programs are offered through our online learning platform.
 You will need access to a computer and internet to complete the courses.
 Registration is ongoing.

+1. Click “Get Started” then select the course you are interested in.
+2. Create a personal user account and password.
+3. Enter your payment information and pay the course fee.
-You will be prompted to create a personal user account and enter your payment information.
-Login and learn at your own pace.
+4. Login and learn at your own pace!